 Microsoft has started rolling out the Insider Preview of Windows 11 to its Microsoft Insider users.
-Even though it’s a dev built, the performance has improved over the standard Windows 10.
+Even though it’s a dev-built, the performance has improved over the standard Windows 10.
 But there are many users whose system isn’t eligible for Windows 11 and have unofficially flashed Windows 11 in their system.
-Many users who have unofficially installed Windows 11 operating system on their Laptop/PC are facing some lagging, frame drops, and app crashing issues in the software.
-If you were using the official ISO build and facing some minor issues, then don’t worry; the upcoming builds will fix the problem.
-In this post, we’ll be deciding on how to speed up Windows 11 on your PC for better performance!
+Many users who have unofficially installed the Windows 11 operating system on their Laptop/PC are facing some lagging, frame drops, and app crashing issues in the software.
+If you are using the official ISO build and facing some minor issues, then don’t worry; the upcoming builds will fix the problem.
+In this post, we’ll discuss how to speed up Windows 11 on your PC for better performance!

 5 ways to speed up your Windows 11 PC/ Laptop

 Method 1: Performance Power Plan

 If you switch to the Performance Plan, the top priority of your software will be better performance.
 However, you might notice more battery drainage when compared to previous settings.
 But the performance may increase slightly.
 To switch to Performance Plan, go to the Start Menu and choose Power Plan.
 Click on Power Plan and Performance Mode; it will be natively selected to the Balanced Mode.
 Choose Performance Mode, now click on Change Plan Settings text and Changed Advanced Power Setting.
 Go to processer power management and set it to 100%.
 Click on OK and done.